 Authentic courtesy is impressive.
 It is remembered.
 It shows more than the quality of your upbringing.
 It suggests self-confidence, integrity, humility, maturity and good sense.
 And it is one of the things that makes people enjoy your company.

 Once you make your mark and build a large and highly profitable client base–i.e., once you have influence and power in your firm and community– you might have the luxury of reverting to childishly rude and thoughtless behavior, if that grabs you.
+And yes, you will find it in abundance in the proverbial corridors of power.
 But now is not the time to be careless with your career.
-(That’s a sloth in the photo, by the way.
-You know who you are!)

-- Return phone calls and respond to emails before the end of each day.
+- Return phone calls and respond to emails before the end of each day if at all possible.
 I cannot emphasize this enough.
 Ignore emails–no matter the source (short of spam), at your peril.

 - RSVP promptly to invitations and respond to reasonable (and sometimes unreasonable) requests.
 Do not be the slacker.
 (Millennials: Don’t live up to the generational stereotypes.)
 Do not make people chase you down.